-Whether you are using a skip for moving house, home renovations, or a commercial project, you might be tempted to overfill it.
-It seems like a good idea, as the assumption is that you will save money, it’s easier than getting another one, and there’s no harm in it.
+Whether you are using a skip for home renovations, or a commercial project, you might be tempted to overfill it.
+It seems like a good idea, as the assumption is that you will save money.
+It would be easier than getting another one, and there’s no harm in it.
 However, overloading a skip is actually dangerous, illegal, and costly.
 Read on to find out why you shouldn’t overload a skip, and to learn how to safely load your skip.

 Risks of overloading a skip:

 It is dangerous to overload your skip, as it puts you, your neighbours, and even your family at risk.
 There will be sharp, broken items sticking out the top and this could easily hurt passersby, or those handling the skip.
 Also, if the skip is overflowing, then items can fall out and land on someone or roll into the street.
-When an overfilled skip is in transit, it is especially hazardous as debris can fly out of the skip and land on the road or hit another vehicle.
+When an overfilled skip is in transit, it is especially hazardous.
+This is because debris can fly out of the skip and land on the road or hit another vehicle.

-It may seem like you are saving money by overfilling your skip, but in fact it will mean more costs in the long run.
+It may seem like you are saving money by overfilling your skip.
+However, in fact, it will mean more costs in the long run.
 If your skip is overloaded, then the lorry driver who is meant to pick it up could refuse to take it.
-This is because the skip may exceed weight restrictions and could damage the lorry and put the driver at risk.
-In this situation you will have to pay extra costs to have the waste removed.
+This is because the skip may exceed weight restrictions and could damage the lorry.
+Also, it will put the driver at risk.
+In this situation, you will have to pay extra costs to have the waste removed.

 An overloaded skip is an eyesore, especially if you are loading more than just branches or broken timber pieces.
 Your neighbours will not only have to deal with an unsightly, overflowing skip on their street, but they will also be able to see everything you’ve put in it.